programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 ## Topic-model a collection of texts from Project Gutenberg.

 Let's download a book of ee cummings poems from Project Gutenberg as an example corpus.
-This is a relatively small corpus for topic modelling (only 40 or so poems), but it will allow us to demonstrate the basic mechanics.
+This is a relatively small corpus for topic modelling (only 40 or so poems), but it will allow us to demonstrate the basic mechanics of topic modelling in a notebook.

 ```python
 import requests